CodeTiburon/guides/instructions/gc_git.md

 ##Maintenance (hotfix) branches

 Maintenance or “hotfix” branches are used to quickly patch production releases.
 This is the only branch that should fork directly off of `production`.As soon as the fix is complete, it should be merged into both `production` and `dev` (or the current release branch), and `production` should be tagged with an updated version number.
 Having a dedicated line of development for bug fixes lets the team address issues without interrupting the rest of the workflow or waiting for the next release cycle.
-You can think of maintenance branches as ad hoc release branches that work directly with master.
+You can think of maintenance branches as ad hoc release branches that work directly with `dev`.

 ##Overview